 Issues related to your engine needs a technical consultation that includes in-depth knowledge of engine problems and how to solve them.
 This article is intended to guide you on this very topic through some practical experience gained in different industrial sectors such as power plants, refineries, food-processing plants, etc. Here the discussion will revolve around one of the most common and recurring phenomena noticed throughout the industries – lubrication problems.
-This article will help you understand some of the common lubrication problems and will also put some lights on their solutions.
+This article will help you understand some of the common lubrication problems and will also put some light on their solutions.

 Table of Content

 Absence of Documented Procedure